 By Rick Steves

 Europe is a surprisingly creative place when it comes to travel scams.
 Many of the most successful gambits require a naive and trusting tourist.
-But don't think it can't happen to more sophisticated travelers too.
-There are many subtle ways to be scammed — a cabbie pads your fare, a shop clerk suddenly inflates prices, or a waiter offers a special with a "special" increased price.
+But don’t think it can’t happen to more sophisticated travelers, too.
+There are many subtle ways to be scammed — a cabbie pads your fare, a shop clerk suddenly inflates prices, a public Internet terminal records your password, or a waiter offers a special with a “special” increased price.
 Be smart: Know what you are paying for before handing over money, and always count your change.

 Such a Deal!

-If a bargain is too good to be true...it's too good to be true.
+If a bargain seems too good to be true...it’s too good to be true.